J. B. Bukauskas: Pitching style

-Bukauskas regularly throws a mid-90s fastball and been able to hit 100 mph with it since his last year of high school.
+Bukauskas regularly throws a mid-90s fastball and been able to hit 100 miles per hour with it since his last year of high school.
 He also has a slider that sits in the mid-80s and a changeup in his repertoire.

 Personal life

-Bukauskas's parents are Ken and Lynn Bukauskas.
-He was majoring in communications while at North Carolina.
+Bukauskas' parents are Ken and Lynn Bukauskas.
+He majored in communications during his career as a student-athlete at North Carolina.
 He is of Lithuanian origin.